Celebrity gossip , videos , trailers , movie news , what's happening around the world.

 PARTY ANIMAL

 While starring on the TV hit, Williams developed a cocaine habit.
 "Most people get hyper on coke.
 It slowed me down," he later told PEOPLE in 1988.
 "It made me withdrawn.
-And I was crazy back then working all day, partying all night.
+And I was crazy back then – working all day, partying all night.
 I needed an excuse not to talk."
-But the death of Saturday Night Live's John Belushi helped scare Williams sober in 1982 he had spent hours with Belushi before the comic overdosed on heroin and cocaine.
+But the death of Saturday Night Live's John Belushi helped scare Williams sober in 1982 – he had spent hours with Belushi before the comic overdosed on heroin and cocaine.
+CAUSE CELEBS

 Williams took his act to the road on multiple stand-up tours, including An Evening with Robin Williams (1982) and Robin Williams: At the Met.
 He also brought the laughs for a good cause: Beginning in 1986, he teamed up with Whoopi Goldberg and Billy Crystal for the Comic Relief special, a star-studded HBO telethon benefiting the homeless.
 "There were no cell phones when we started.
 There were just phones in the old days," he joked to PEOPLE when the special returned in 2006 after a hiatus.

-"Right now I'm moving through my personal life like a hemophiliac in a razor factory," Williams said in 1988 amid marital struggles.
+A CHANGE OF HEART"Right now I'm moving through my personal life like a hemophiliac in a razor factory," Williams said in 1988 amid marital struggles.
 The comedian found himself torn between wife Valerie and Marsha Garces, the couple's 20-something live-in nanny for son Zachary.
 They married in 1989 and had two children (Zelda Rae and Cody Alan) before divorcing in 2008 after 19 years of marriage.

 COURTING OSCARWilliams's career took a serious turn in 1987 when he portrayed convention-defying Armed Forces Radio Service deejay Adrian Cronauer in the war comedy Good Morning, Vietnam.
 The performance earned him an Academy Award nomination for Best Actor, as well as a Golden Globe Award.